 Greenville is a very small city located in the state of Kentucky.
 With a population of 4,469 people and three constituent neighborhoods, Greenville is the 97th largest community in Kentucky.

 Also of interest is that Greenville has more people living here who work in computers and math than 95% of the places in the US.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Greenville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Greenville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Greenville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Greenville does not have a public transit system used by locals to get to and from work.

-The per capita income in Greenville in 2010 was $20,813, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,252 for a family of four.
+The per capita income in Greenville in 2018 was $30,169, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
+This equates to an annual income of $120,676 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.

 The most common language spoken in Greenville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Spanish.